telerik/report-server-docs/implementer-guide/setup/iis-configuration.md

 # IIS Configuration

 The Report Server installer performs a basic setup of the new Report Server web app by adding an HTTP binding under port 83, if available, or under the first subsequent available port.
-We recommend setting up an HTTPS secured binding for the production deployment.
-We also recommend applying additional settings in IIS in order to compress resources sent from the Report Server to the clients and improve load times:
+We recommend setting up an HTTPS-secured binding for the production deployment.
+We also recommend applying additional settings in IIS to compress resources sent from the Report Server to the clients and improve load times:

 The first step is to enable static and dynamic HTTP compression for the Report Server website.
-A detailed guide is available in the Microsoft article [HTTP Compression](https://learn.microsoft.com/en-us/iis/configuration/system.webserver/httpcompression/).
+The Microsoft article [HTTP Compression](https://learn.microsoft.com/en-us/iis/configuration/system.webserver/httpcompression/) provides a detailed guide.

 The second step is to allow dynamic HTTP compression to compress application/json responses.
 This step is recommended when the Web Report Designer is enabled in Report Server and the designer requests large reports from the server.
 Large reports are considered to be reports containing many report items or embedded resources, such as images or CSV/JSON data.
 Allowing this type of compression is done in [ApplicationHost.config](https://docs.microsoft.com/en-us/iis/get-started/planning-your-iis-architecture/introduction-to-applicationhostconfig).
 The location of the file is in the *%windir%\system32\inetsrv\config* directory.
 Add the following mime type to *httpCompression > dynamicTypes*: